What is MAP Monitoring? Benefits and Challenges

 - Generate a list of retailers that sell your products.

-- Add the list to the software.
+- Add the list to the monitoring platform.

 - Input the prices of your products.